-- Ensure that the services provided to each client are based on the identified needs, goals, desires and preferences of that client.
-Not deny services or in any way discriminate against a client or other individual on the basis of race, color, creed, nationality, gender, age, disability, sexual orientation or religious belief.
+- Ensure that the services provided to each client are based on the identified needs, goals, desires, and preferences of that client.

-- Provide sufficient objective information to enable an individual, or the individual’s guardian, to make informed decisions.
+- Provide sufficient objective information to enable an individual or the individual’s guardian or legal representative to make informed decisions.

-- Accurately present and make available the professional qualifications and credentials of all employees, contractors, agents and/or affiliates.
+- Accurately present professional qualifications of all employees, agents, contractors or subcontractors.

-- Assume responsibility and accountability for personal competence in the practice of the person’s profession and in the provision of their services and in accordance with the requirements set forth under 460 IAC 6.
+- Assume responsibility and accountability for personal competence in the practice of the person’s profession and in the provision of services.

 - Maintain knowledge and skills required for continued professional competence including all requirements necessary for a licensed or accredited professional to maintain the professional’s licensure or accreditation.

-- Conduct all practices with honesty, integrity and fairness.
+- Conduct all practice with honesty, integrity, and fairness.